Climate Justice At General Assembly

 2010 With UUA reorganization, Rowan Van Ness joins Multicultural Growth and Witness Team.
 Three Districts hold environmental conferences in conjunction with UUMFE.
 More than 150 congregations register their Earth Day activities.
 Ninety congregations participate in 10/10/10 Global Work Parties.
 UUMFE convenes UU partners to form Climate Justice Collaborative.

 2012 Published Our Place in the Web of Life, An Introduction to Environmental Justice.
 Based on highly participatory techniques, the lesson plans take participants through a journey exploring values and the consequences of the choices we make.
 The authors were Pamela Sparr and Dr. Mark A. Hicks.
+Organized a new network UU Young Adults for Climate Justice and hired the first coordinator Jennifer Norstrom.

 - Rev. Bob Murphy